×

 Data Handling

-The Recipient and its Representatives must use the Disclosing Party’s data exclusively for the purposes outlined in this agreement.
-The data must not be used for any other purpose without the Disclosing Party’s written consent.
-The Recipient and its Representatives must maintain the confidentiality of the data and are prohibited from disclosing it, except in the following circumstances: (i) with the Disclosing Party’s prior written consent and (ii) to Representatives who need access to the information for the stated purposes and are made aware of the confidential nature of the information and the terms of this agreement.
+The Recipient and its Representatives are required to use the Disclosing Party’s data exclusively for the purposes outlined in this agreement.
+The data must not be used for any other purpose without the Disclosing Party’s prior written consent.
+The Recipient and its Representatives must maintain the confidentiality of the data and are prohibited from disclosing it, except in the following circumstances: (i) with the Disclosing Party’s prior written consent; and (ii) to Representatives who need access to the information for the stated purposes and are made aware of the confidential nature of the information and the terms of this agreement.

 Incident Management

-The Recipient is responsible for any breaches of this agreement by its Representatives and agrees to take reasonable measures, at its own expense, to prevent unauthorized disclosure or misuse of the Data by its Representatives.
+The Recipient bears responsibility for any breaches of this agreement by its Representatives.
+The Recipient agrees to take reasonable measures, at its own expense, to prevent unauthorized disclosure or misuse of the Data by its Representatives.

 Policy Communication

-Data disclosed orally, visually, or in writing without a designated proprietary stamp or legend will still be considered data if the Disclosing Party provides a written document within thirty (30) days of the disclosure.
+Data disclosed orally or visually, or in writing without a designated proprietary stamp or legend, will still be considered as data if the Disclosing Party provides a written document within thirty (30) days of the disclosure.
 This document must describe the information, reference the location and date of the initial disclosure, and list the employees or officers of the Recipient to whom the information was disclosed.

 Contact Us

-If you have any questions, concerns, or requests related to our privacy policy or the processing of your personal information, please email us at info@datanetiix.com.
+For any questions, concerns, or requests related to our privacy policy or the processing of your personal information, please reach out to us at privacy@datanetiix.com.

 Updates to Our Privacy Policy